fastapi/sqlmodel/docs/tutorial/many-to-many/update-remove-relationships.md

 Updating and removing many-to-many relationships is quite straightforward after setting up the **link model** and the relationship attributes.

-You can just use common list operation. 🚀
+You can just use common list operations. 🚀